ilyastray777/ra1nstorm-helper/README.md

 # ra1nstorm helper
 #### No official checkra1n support, no problem!
+####!!!
+WArning:
+For correct operation, you must download https://github.com/foxlet/macOS-Simple-KVM and copy and paste from the / firmware folder all the existing files with the link to / opt / ra1nstorm / OSX-KVM / backup

 The ra1nstorm helper prepares an environment adequate for running checkra1n and exploiting your iOS device in a macOS virtual machine.